Have Questions?

 724-696-9600

 RHJ Medical Center Inc has long been dedicated to assisting its clients recovery after a period of substance abuse.
-It has been doing this within Vandergrift, Pennsylvania and in the surrounding areas for many years now.
+It has been doing this within Vandergrift, PA. and in the surrounding areas for many years now.
 Today, RHJ Medical Center Inc offers services like behavior modification, group therapy, couple/family therapy, substance abuse counseling approach, rational emotive behavioral therapy, individual psychotherapy - which are all representative of their rehabilitation and treatment philosophies.
 In addition to, RHJ Medical Center Inc believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers various programs, like seniors or older adults, programs for the hearing impaired, suicide prevention services, persons with post-traumatic stress disorder, legal advocacy, housing services - among other services listed in the following sections.

 RHJ Medical Center Inc offers short term drug rehab centers, inpatient detoxification programs, long term drug rehab programs, inpatient drug and alcohol rehab programs, outpatient hospital programs and others.
 RHJ Medical Center Inc has aftercare plans that are useful in helping clients after they complete treatment.
 This drug and alcohol rehabilitation program also uses treatment methods that can help you create both lasting and permanent stability.